alttch/eva3/doc/sysapi.rst

 * **403 Forbidden** the API key has no access to this function or resource
 * **404 Not Found** method or resource doesn't exist
 * **500 API Error** API function execution has been failed.
 Check input parameters and server logs.

-In case API function failed to execute but server returned normal response, API error response will contain JSON data with *_log* property.
-In case of errors it is filled with server warning and error messages:
+In case API function has been failed, response body will contain JSON data with *_warning*, *_error* and/or *_critical* properties, which duplicate server warning and error messages:

 .. code-block:: json

     {
-        "_log": {
-            "40": [
-                "unable to add object, already present",
+        "_error": "unable to add object, already present", "result": "ERROR"
-            ]
-        },
-        "result": "ERROR"
     }